abhinandsharma/datamining0592/UBER-ANALYSIS/Uber Proposal.md

 - What are the overall features of the customers on UBER service?

 ##Code and application
-We use java as our tool to develop the clsutering code for Uber analysis.
-We started reading about the algorithems which involve in clustring process.
+We use java as our main source to develop the clustering code for Uber analysis.
+We started researching about the algorithems which involve in clustring process.
 But as a defult algorithem we use KMEANS algorithem in order to perform this analysis.

 ## Project Management